BrentSeidel/BBS-BBB-Ada/README.md

 Note that the times are only approximate and can vary greatly depending on other processing on the processor.

+By way of comparison, an Adruino Mega 2560 got 126.6kHz or 128.2kHz (it toggled between the two as I measured it) in a similar tight loop using digitalWrite().

 ## PWM
 This is an object oriented interface to the PWM controllers.
 The BeagleBone